USANA Health Sciences

-Usana Health Sciences, Inc., or USANA, is an American multi-level marketing company based in Salt Lake City, Utah.
-As of 2021, Usana was the 14th largest direct-selling company in the world by revenue.
+USANA Health Sciences, Inc., or USANA, is an American direct sales company based in Salt Lake City, Utah.
+As of 2021, USANA was the 14th largest direct-selling company in the world by revenue.
 The company manufactures most of its nutritional products, dietary supplements, and skincare products at a Salt Lake City facility.
-Its products are sold in 24 countries via a network of independent distributors.
+Its products are sold in 25 countries via a network of independent distributors.